actee/tools/turing/README.md

 ---

+`download.sh` provides an easy way to download only these files, instead of the whole repository

+---

 This is free software, feel free to share it, use it, embed it, idk, no special license applied.

 Have fun